amelliia/Business-Performance-Report/README.md

 - Visualize cumulative customer growth over the fiscal period

 ### Insights
-Repeat customers: 7,000 accounts, more evenly split—2.6k low-value, 2.6k mid-value, 1.7k high-value.
-Repeat buyers tend to spend more per purchase.
+-Repeat buyers tend to spend more per purchase - Boost Repeat Purchasese via loyalty programs and incentives.
+Personalised high-value campaigns.
-Monthly unique customers hover around 1.5–2.2k, with a cumulative total of about 20k by June—suggesting retention is steady.
+-Monthly unique customers hover around 1.5–2.2k, with a cumulative total of about 20k by June—suggesting retention is steady.
-Boost Repeat Purchasese via loyalty programs and incentives Personalised high-value campaigns